Dr Xiaowei Gu

 Postgraduate research supervision

-PhD applicants/visitors are very welcome!
-If you are interested, please contact Xiaowei via email: xiaowei.gu@surrey.ac.uk along with your CV and a short paragraph describing your research idea.
+Exceptional PhD applicants/visitors with a proven track record of academic excellence and a strong research background are very welcome!
+If you are interested, please contact me via email: xiaowei.gu@surrey.ac.uk.

 Publications